Victorian Railways Z class

+Z 522 and Z 524

 Built in 1893 by the Phoenix Foundry of Ballarat, the first two were locomotives which had their full length covered in with an extended cab in the style of a road tramway motor.
 They were allocated numbers 522 and 524 with the classification Z. Their full length cabs were later cut back to a normal length revealing a thin chimney and a drum-shaped dome.
 They were scrapped in 1910 and 1911.